Hiviexd/tournament-tracker/API.md

 The Tournament Tracker API provides programmatic access to various types of data and functionality.
 Access is controlled through API keys with scope-based permissions + your website-level permissions.

+> [!TIP]
+> If you only care about using the Mappool Compliance API in your pooling sheet, you can simply follow the [Google Sheets example](#google-sheets-example-for-mappool-compliance-purposes) below.

 >[!NOTE]
 > If you're experiencing any issues, or want to report a bug, [open a GitHub issue](https://github.com/Hiviexd/tournament-tracker/issues/new) or contact me on Discord (hivie).